Biosias/uefi-mkconfig/README.md

 ### 4. Microcode Loading
 uefi-mkconfig can autodiscover and add microcode image to the uefi entry.
-For this to happen the microcode image needs to be present in the same directory as kernel images.
+For this to happen the microcode image file needs to be present in the same directory as kernel image file.

 If needed, microcode image can be ignored by creating empty file named the same way with the suffix `.ignore`: